codeforkansascity/Property-Violations-Settlement/README.md

-## Jekyll Documentation theme
+## Github Pages

-Build the site to see the instructions for using it.
-Or just go here: [http://idratherbewriting.com/documentation-theme-jekyll/](http://idratherbewriting.com/documentation-theme-jekyll/)
+Contains the static content for the Github Pages site associated with the project.